United States in the Vietnam War: Lam Son 719

 In 1971 the U.S. authorized the ARVN to carry out an offensive operation aimed at cutting the Ho Chi Minh Trail in southeastern Laos.
 Besides attacking the PAVN logistical system (which would buy time for the U.S. withdrawal) the incursion would be a significant test of Vietnamization.
-Backed by U.S. air and artillery support (American troops were forbidden to enter Laos), the ARVN moved across the border along Route 9, utilizing the abandoned Marine outpost of Khe Sanh as a jumping-off point.
+Backed by U.S. air and artillery support (American troops were forbidden to enter Laos), the ARVN moved across the border along Route 9, utilizing the abandoned Khe Sanh Combat Base as a jumping-off point.
 At first, the incursion went well, but unlike the Cambodian operation of 1970, the PAVN decided to stand and fight, finally mustering around 60,000 men on the battlefield.

-The North Vietnamese first struck the flanks of the ARVN column, smashed its outposts, and then moved in on the main ARVN force.
+The PAVN first struck the flanks of the ARVN column, smashed its outposts, and then moved in on the main ARVN force.
 Unlike previous encounters during the conflict, the PAVN fielded armored formations, heavy artillery, and large amounts of the latest anti-aircraft artillery.
-After two months of savage fighting, the ARVN retreated back across the border, closely pursued by the North Vietnamese.
+After two months of savage fighting, the ARVN retreated back across the border, closely pursued by the PAVN.
 One half of the invasion force was killed or captured during the operation, and Vietnamization was seen as a failure.

 On August 18, Australia and New Zealand decided to withdraw their troops from the conflict.
 The total number of U.S. forces in South Vietnam dropped to 196,700 on October 29, 1971, the lowest level since January 1966.
 On November 12, 1971, Nixon set a February 1, 1972 deadline for the removal of another 45,000 troops.